Guide

 Research banks on your shortlist and talk to other business owners.
 Checking customer reviews can also be helpful, as many customers stay with banks for a long time.

-What is the best bank for your small business?
+Which bank is best for a new small business?